lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 digestAlgorithm:

 : Per {{Section 5.3 of RFC5652}}, the digestAlgorithm field identifies the message digest algorithm used by the signer, and any associated parameters.
-To ensure collision resistance, the identified message digest algorithm SHOULD produce a hash value of a size that is at least twice the collision strength of the internal commitment hash used by ML-DSA.
+To ensure collision resistance, the identified message digest algorithm SHOULD produce a hash value of a size that is at least twice the collision strength parameter of the ML-DSA parameter set, represented by the λ (lambda) symbol in {{FIPS204}}.
 SHA-512 {{FIPS180}} MUST be supported for use with the variants of ML-DSA in this document.
 This is to provide an interoperable option for legacy CMS implementations that wish to migrate to use post-quantum cryptography, but that may not support use of SHA-3 derivatives at the CMS layer.
 However, other hash functions MAY also be supported; in particular, SHAKE256 SHOULD be supported, as this is the digest algorithm used internally in ML-DSA.